abdul-jabbar-dev/universal_api_client/README.md

 🛠️ Easy-Peasy Setup: Setting up your request URL, parameters, and headers is a total breeze.
 It’s super intuitive.

-🔑 Token Power: The dedicated 'Auth' tab is just for your Bearer Tokens.
-Drop it in, and you're good to go—we handle the messy Authorization header for you!

 📝 Flexible Payloads: Need to send data?
 We've got two great ways:

-form-data: Perfect for web forms.
+- form-data: Perfect for web forms.
 You can send text fields and even upload files!

-raw: Gives you complete control for sending JSON, XML, or any text.
+- raw: Gives you complete control for sending JSON, XML, or any text.

 💡 Smart JSON Helper: We validate your JSON live while you type!
 Plus, you can pretty-print it instantly or Import a file from your computer.
 So handy!